When is Star Trek: Picard released?

 — Amazon Prime Video UK (@primevideouk) July 10, 2019

-Sure, the UK is without doubt one of the 200 territories outdoors North America the place the Star Trek: Picard sequence can be streamed solely on Amazon Prime Video, with every episode dropping each Friday from 24th January 2020, inside 24 hours of its premiere within the US.
+Sure, the UK is likely one of the 200 territories outdoors North America the place the Star Trek: Picard collection shall be streamed completely on Amazon Prime Video, with every episode dropping each Friday from 24th January 2020, inside 24 hours of its premiere within the US.

-An prolonged trailer unveiled at New York Comedian Con in October provides us the perfect thought but of what to anticipate, introducing us to new characters, giving us a taster of the drama to come back within the post-Starfleet chapter of Picard’s life and ticking loads of bins for Subsequent Era followers with reunions with a number of beloved characters…
+An prolonged trailer unveiled at New York Comedian Con in October offers us the perfect thought but of what to anticipate, introducing us to new characters, giving us a taster of the drama to come back within the post-Starfleet chapter of Picard’s life and ticking lots of containers for Subsequent Era followers with reunions with a number of beloved characters…

 Admiral Picard, 2385#StarTrekPicard #DST #StarTrek pic.twitter.com/yuc8qGVjfA